-- Download Golly, the best program for cellular automata (and it’s open source !).
+- Download Golly, the best program for cellular automata (open source).
 Installation is not required after downloading.
 There is a binary to execute.

 - In the extracted Golly directory, create a new folder named My-scripts

-- Download this lua script (made by Andrew Trevorrow) and put it in My-scripts
+- Download this lua plug-in (made by Andrew Trevorrow) and put it in My-scripts

 - Open Golly

 - In the side panel, expand Patterns :